Kyaw-Thiha/Notes/Classical ML/Statistical Learning/Log Likelihood.md

 \end{align}
 $$

-To minimize, we can convert it into negative like
+To minimize, we can convert it into `Negative Log Likelihood`
 $$
 \hat{\theta}_{MAP} = argmax_{\theta} [- \log(P(D|\theta)) - \log(P(\theta)) ] \\[6pt]
 $$